ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ### Client Example

-This is an example of how an application might connect to a remote application using the Transport Services Interface, send a request, and receive a response.
+This is an example of how an application might open two Connections to a remote application using the Transport Services Interface, and send a request as well as receive a response on each of them.

 ~~~
 RemoteSpecifier := NewRemoteEndpoint()